rahul385/Titanic-Survival-Prediction/README.md

 ## Project Motivation<a name="motivation"></a>

-To train a mahcine learning model for prediction whether a person survived or not using the information provided in the dataset.
+To train a mahcine learning model for predicting whether a person survived or not using the information provided in the dataset.
 For this project, I was also interested in using the dataset to better understand:

 1. Were Females more like to survive?
 2. Were people of higher socioeconomic class more likely to survive?